Asquera/elasticsearch-workshop-book/src/queries/queries/match.md

 ```
 </details>

+✅ Write a query to search for text `star trek` in field `title`

-> **🔎** Check the search results for `star trek`, can you tell why there is also the document listed for `star wars`?
+Check the search results for `star trek`, can you tell why there is also the document listed for `star wars`?

-> How could you solve this in a way, that the document with title `star wars` is not returned as a result?
+How could you solve this in a way, that the document with title `star wars` is not returned as a result?

 <details>
 <summary>Possible solution</summary>